myildiz97/oldagram-js/README.md

-# oldagram-js
+# Oldagram with JS
- An Instagram imitation with HTML, CSS, and JS.
+- An Instagram imitation with HTML, CSS, and JS.